affinidi/affinidi-didcomm-dart/README.md

 If any of these checks fail, the message is considered invalid and an error is raised.

 When you call `unpackToPlainTextMessage` in this Dart library, addressing consistency checks are performed automatically.
 If any inconsistency is detected, `unpackToPlainTextMessage` throws an error, preventing further processing of potentially malicious or misrouted messages.
-This strict enforcement helps maintain the integrity and authenticity of DIDComm communications, as required by the specification.
+This strict enforcement helps maintain the integrity and authenticity of DIDComm messages, as required by the specification.

 For development or debugging purposes, you can disable addressing consistency checks by passing `validateAddressingConsistency: false` to `unpackToPlainTextMessage`.
 This allows you to inspect or process messages that would otherwise be rejected due to addressing mismatches. **Warning:** Disabling these checks should only be done in trusted, non-production environments, as it weakens security guarantees and may expose your application to spoofed or misrouted messages.